Incredible True Stories of Classic Cars Found Abandoned in Barns

-Our first barn find happened in 2016, in Michigan.
+Our first barn find happened in Michigan back in 2016.
 As reported by Grand Rapids ABC affiliate WZZM, the cars were brought to the public’s attention when the people who discovered them in a family barn contacted Scott Miedema, an online auctioneer.

 In his interview with WZZM, Miedema said, “We met with the family at an offsite restaurant, and they escorted us to their property.
 Once we got there, we opened the doors to the barn and inside was a plethora of classic cars.”
 What Miedama found was more than 50 cars, primarily Ford Thunderbirds from the 1950s to ’70s.
 But there were older vehicles as well, including a 1932 Ford Model B. The cars hadn’t been driven for more than 30 years, but at least they’d been protected from the elements.

 North Carolina Gold

 Tom Cotter—who has more than one mention in this list—entered a North Carolina barn and discovered vehicles untouched for decades.
 The find included a BMW 3-Series, a Triumph, a Shelby Cobra 427 and even a Ferrari 275 GTB.
 It certainly made for one of the most memorable episodes in Hagerty’s Barn Find Hunter video series.

 Here are 10 vintage trucks that never went out of style.

 1957 Ford Fairlane 4-door

 As mentioned above, Hagerty’s is a great source for barn car stories.
 One of our favourites came from a reader who described a trip he and his wife took in the summer of 2005.
 The couple’s daughter was renting a trailer from an elderly man, who also kept a pole barn housing miscellaneous pieces of farm equipment.
 Wandering through the barn, the family found a mysterious tarped vehicle.